 The vintage maketh the wine, at least perhaps in part.
 It is, of course, true that the growing conditions of any given vintage—as well as those of the previous year—impact grapevine development, stimulate disease pressure and influence berry chemistry.
 The ‘ideal’ growing season is absent of extremities and irregularities.
 Reasonable precipitation between December and March, preferably snow, stocks soil water reserves and moderate temperatures keep budburst at bay.
 Early and timely flowering and fecundation increase the chances of a healthy yield and homogenous ripening.
 Hydric stress at fruit set limits the growth of the young berries and influences their potential tannin content.
 Then, a successful end to vegetative growth before veraison encourages the vine to direct resources to productive fruit growth.
 Finally, a long growing season marked by broad diurnal shifts and sparse rainfall facilitates complete maturity.
 The late Denis Dubourdieu, professor of oenology at the University of Bordeaux, outlined similar criteria as constituting a ‘great vintage’, which critics and journalists have subsequently reframed.
-Additionally, Orley Ashenfelter purported to have demonstrated that most of the variation in mature wine prices can be predicted by key weather data from each associated vintage.
-Ashenfelter’s model—using mature wine prices as a proxy for quality—also showed that immature wine prices are inefficient and poor predictors of future returns.
+Then, Princeton economics professor Orley Ashenfelter purported to have demonstrated that most of the variation in mature wine prices can be predicted by key weather data from a given vintage.
+Ashenfelter’s model—using mature wine prices as a proxy for quality—was also said to show that immature wine prices are inefficient and poor predictors of future returns.

-Considering both Dubourdieu’s criterion and Ashenfelter’s ‘model’—which later faltered under closer scrutiny—it might be tempting to assume that one might reliably predict a wine’s desirability by simply observing a given year’s weather events.
-However, ‘quality’ is complex, and not every wine buyer is speculating possible returns, many seek immediate gratification or vary in their determination of quality.
+Considering simple intuition, Dubourdieu’s criterion and Ashenfelter’s ‘model’—though the latter faltered under closer scrutiny—it might be tempting to assume that one might reliably predict a wine’s desirability by simply observing a given year’s weather events.
+However, ‘quality’ is complex, and not every wine buyer is speculating possible returns, many seek immediate gratification or vary in their perception of quality.
 Further, growing conditions are but one variable in a complex, multivariate equation, a truth wholly realised tasting 2018 Barolo from bottle.

 In 2017, harsh spring frost hit low-lying vineyards in Barolo’s core communes, followed by intense drought and scorching temperatures for the remainder of the year.
 Generally, severe frost reduces crop size the following season; however, while frost damage was fierce in 2017, it was a patchwork that failed to notably lower yields.
 2018 began with a long winter with plenty of rainfall, each month, from January to April, recorded rainfall above the 2007-2016 average.
 This prolonged rain restored much-needed moisture to famished soils, starved of rain the year prior—weather stations recorded below-average precipitation each month, only 14 inches in total, 13 below the median.
 2018’s winter extended until the beginning of March, with temperatures below the 2007-2016 average until April, which was warmer than usual.
 Mild temperatures meant a slow start to the vine’s vegetative phase, which turned out to be abundant, albeit uneven.
 Bud break was one of the latest of recent vintages, and spring continued with frequent rainfall and ordinary temperatures, suggesting the vintage might develop ‘classically’, opposed to the previous year when the harvest had begun almost two weeks earlier than usual.